Michael-BJ/Blink-Detection-Dlib/ReadMe.md

 ````
 predictor = dlib.shape_predictor("shape_predictor_68_face_landmarks.dat")
 ````
-5. Calculate the coordinates for the vertical eye and horizontal eye (x,y)
+5. Calculate the coordinates/indexes for the vertical eye and horizontal eye (x,y)
 ````
 def calculate_EAR(eye):
 	A = dist.euclidean(eye[1], eye[5]) # for horizontal
 	B = dist.euclidean(eye[2], eye[4]) # for horizontal
 	C = dist.euclidean(eye[0], eye[3]) # for vertikal
 ````
-6. Calculate the ratio of the eye using the coordinates that have been obtained
+6. Calculate the ratio of the eye using the coordinates/indexes that have been obtained
 ````
 EAR = (A + B) / (2.0 * C)`
 ````